Assessing the economic potential of a managed forest

 Peter Smallidge, NY State Extension Forester, provides a variety of teaching tools and resources for woodlot management, invasive plant management, timber production and maple sugarbush management through Cornell Forest Connect.

 September 25 – November 6, 2017 (no class on Oct 16) with webinars on Mondays from 6:30 – 8pm Eastern time.
-This course is currently closed for registration.
+All webinars are recorded for later viewing.
+This course is closed for 2017 and will next be offered in Fall 2018.

 Week 1: Overview & Tree Identification